lmerc17/DS-Assignment3/README.md

 ## Testing
 ### Requirements of Implementation

+The tests for the requirements of implementation are done using bash scripts to run the memberNodes and the CCC.
+Each file begins with a number corresponding to the test it belongs to.
+Any outputs produced by the bash scripts also contain a corresponding test number.
+To see the commands needed to run each test, please see the TestCommands.txt file.

+- Mention how the tests make use of windows commands "start powershell", meaning they may not be compatible with all devices.

 - [x] Implementation of Paxos works when two councillors send voting proposals at the same time
   - Done in test 2